Posets from Admissible Coxeter Sequences: Overview.

 This paper is organized as follows.
-After terminology and background in Section~\ref{sec:prelim}, we show in Section~\ref{sec:bij} that one may associate a poset to each $\kappa$-class, and we study the structural properties of these posets.
+After terminology and background in Section~\ref{sec:prelim}, we show in Section~\ref{sec:bij} how to associate a poset to each $\kappa$-class, and we characterize structural properties of these posets.
 This helps us better understand admissible sequences as a whole, culminating in a bijection

-where $\Y'_e$ and $\Y''_e$ are the graphs formed by deleting and contracting a cycle-edge $e$ of $\Y$, respectively.
-From this bijection, the recursion relation for $\kappa(\Y)$ in~\cite{Macauley:08b} becomes an immediate corollary, enumerating $\kappa(\Y)$ through an evaluation of the Tutte polynomial.
-In Section~\ref{sec:invariant}, we use our bijection to construct a complete invariant of $\Acyc(\Y)/\simkappa$.
-In Section~\ref{sec:conjugacy}, we review a connection to Coxeter theory, and show how the prior results easily solve the conjugacy problem for Coxeter elements in all simply-laced Coxeter groups.
+where $\Gamma'_e$ and $\Gamma''_e$ are the graphs formed by deleting and contracting a cycle-edge $e$ of $\Gamma$, respectively.
+From this bijection, the recursion relation for $\kappa(\Gamma)$ in~\cite{Macauley:08b} becomes an immediate corollary, enumerating $\kappa(\Gamma)$ through an evaluation of the Tutte polynomial.
+In Section~\ref{sec:invariant}, we use our bijection to construct a complete invariant of $\Acyc(\Gamma)/\simkappa$, the set of $\kappa$-classes of $\Gamma$.
+In Section~\ref{sec:conjugacy}, we review a connection to Coxeter theory, and show how the prior results easily solve the conjugacy problem for Coxeter elements in all simply-laced Coxeter groups, and how $\kappa(\Gamma)$ enumerates the conjugacy classes of Coxeter elements.
 Finally, in the summary, we briefly discuss how the equivalence relation~$\tsimkappa$ arises in other areas of mathematics such as sequential dynamical systems, the chip-firing game, and the representation theory of quivers.
+Throughout the paper, we maintain a running example (that we visit five times) using a six-vertex graph $\Gamma$ that should enhance the paper's readability and motivate the main ideas.